floomby/SpaceGame/README.md

 - Trade
 - NPCs
 - Handle network interruptions
-- Network optimization
+- Network optimizations
-- Defining units, missiles, effects, etc should be easier
 - Economy is very boring right now

-### Refactoring stuff

-- Move asteroids over to being sector data like the collectables
+- Try and make the strafe animations work in a way that looks tolerable

 ### MMO Stuff